-The President and CEO can terminate the agreement without consequence by giving 90 days previous notice to the Company and MSA.
-Should the Company choose to terminate the agreement without cause, the President and CEO shall be entitled to a payment of \$140,000.
+The President and CEO could terminate the agreement without consequence by giving 90 days previous notice to the Company and MSA.
+Should the Company have chosen to terminate the agreement without cause, the President and CEO wouls have been entitled to a payment of \$140,000.